Installing and using the Functionize CLI

 When you are developing a new feature, chances are that there is no suitable test.
-Our new Adaptive Language Processing (ALP™) engine makes it easy to create new tests.
+Our new NLP Engine makes it easy to create new tests.
 You simply write out all the test steps in plain English and save as a spreadsheet.
 Now you can upload this test to the Functionize Test Cloud using the CLI.

 NB, the system needs to create the test on a running server.
 Therefore, you will probably need to push the new feature to a staging server.
 Once the test is created you will be able to run it against your local server instance.

 What’s next for the CLI?